zamicol/xtender-xtractor/README.md

 * `OutFileExt` - *string* - Extension for output files.
 If blank, ColFileExtOut will be used.
 * `OutFileRenameInt` - *boolean* - File will be named an incrementing integer.
 If set to false, files will be named to ColFileName's value.
 * `OutFileRenameIntOffset` - *int* - If file naming sequentially using OutFileRenameInt, this is the offset.
 Typically should be 0.
 Useful to continue extractions from previous attempts.
+If continuing past extraction, this should be last ObjectID out plus 1.
 * `OutDirXtenderStructure` - *boolean* - Put output files in a directory structure that mimics ApplicationXtender.
 * `OutZipped` - *boolean* - Zip entire OutDir.
 Preserves OutDir's name and places zip next to OutDir.
 * `OutZippedDeleteSource` - *boolean* - Delete Zip's source folder once zip is made.  **WARNING** Be careful!